smvanhout/markdown_view/beng183.md

 # FastQC Analysis
----

 FastQC is an important and easy to use tool for quality control on raw input data.
-It can import data from SAM, BAM, and FastQ files and create an HTML file presenting information about your read quality and sequence.
-The FastQC report features many important graphs and diagrams that we will cover in detail.
+It can import data from SAM, BAM, and FastQ files and create an HTML file presenting information about the read quality and sequences of the input file.
+The FastQC report features several diagrams that represent different metrics of read quality specific to the input file.
+In this section, each of these metrics will be discussed in detail, including how to interpret their associated diagrams.

 ## How to use FastQC
 ---